Biden Goes On Offensive Against reckless Republicans - UrduPoint

 Biden Goes On Offensive Against 'reckless' Republicans

-President Joe Biden went on the offensive Monday with a speech attacking Republicans over a looming threat of US debt default, while pressuring his Democratic Party to enact his stalled multi-trillion-dollar domestic spending agenda

-Washington, (UrduPoint / Pakistan Point News - 4th Oct, 2021 ) :President Joe Biden went on the offensive Monday with a speech attacking Republicans over a looming threat of US debt default, while pressuring his Democratic Party to enact his stalled multi-trillion-dollar domestic spending agenda.
+Washington, Oct 5 (UrduPoint / Pakistan Point News - 5th Oct, 2021 ) :President Joe Biden went on the offensive Monday with a speech attacking Republicans over the looming threat of US debt default, while pressuring the Democratic Party to enact his stalled multi-trillion-dollar domestic spending agenda.

 Back from a rare weekend relaxing at home in Delaware, Biden plunged into the most consequential period of his presidency so far.